layanallu/week1project/README.md

 - **Sector**: Area of expenditure (e.g., Health, Education, Military)
 - **Expenditure (million USD)**: Government spending in million USD
 - **GDP (%)**: Share of expenditure as a percentage of GDP
+- **What is GDP?**
+    GDP (Gross Domestic Product) is the total value of all goods and services produced by a country in a year.
+    When we say **"expenditure as a % of GDP,"** it shows how much a country spends on a sector relative to its total economy.

 ---